gSchool/ada-developer-skills/06-potpourri/continuous-integration.md

 ## Learning Goals

-By the end of this lesson, students will be able to...
+By the end of this lesson, we will be able to...

 - Define _continuous integration_
 - Describe how _continuous integration_ can help improve the development workflow